 A quick call to the veterinary university confirmed my suspicions, although rabies was also still possible.
 Soon Cathy and I were ushering Hans onto her trailer, and they headed to the referral hospital.

 The news was grim.
 Botulism was indeed the top suspect of the mystery illness, and the antitoxin was several thousand dollars.
 Without it, Hans had virtually no chance of recovery, and even with it, his odds of survival were only about 20 percent.

 Cathy didn’t hesitate, and soon Hans was receiving the potentially lifesaving treatment.
 But would it be enough to save him?

-This Vet Adventures columnist’s search for the perfect horse appeared in the May 2021 issue of Horse Illustrated magazine.
+This Vet Adventures column about identifying a mystery disease appeared in the May 2021 issue of Horse Illustrated magazine.
 Click here to subscribe!